-Effective upon completion of this offering, our nominating and governance committee will be comprised of Christy Shaffer, Seth Rudnick and Tyrell Rivers, with Dr. Rudnick as the chairman of the committee.
-Our board of directors has determined that Dr. Shaffer and Dr. Rivers are "independent" as defined in the applicable rules of The NASDAQ Stock Market.
-Although Dr. Rudnick is not currently an independent director as defined in NASDAQ's listing rules due to his receipt of compensation as a member of our scientific and clinical advisory boards during calendar year 2015, our board of directors believes that Dr. Rudnick's service on the Nominating and Governance Committee is required by the best interests of the Company and its shareholders due to his extensive knowledge and understanding of our Company and its business, as well as his many years of experience as a director of companies in the life sciences industry.
+Effective upon completion of this offering, our nominating and governance committee will be comprised of , and , with as the chairman of the committee.
+Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable rules of The NASDAQ Stock Market.
 The nominating and corporate governance committee's responsibilities upon completion of this offering will include:

-- · identifying and recommending candidates for membership on our board of directors; - · recommending directors to serve on board committees; - reviewing and recommending our corporate governance guidelines and policies; - · reviewing proposed waivers of the code of conduct for directors and executive officers; - · evaluating, and overseeing the process of evaluating, the performance of our board of directors and individual directors; and - assisting our board of directors on corporate governance matters.
+- · identifying and recommending candidates for membership on our board of directors; - · recommending directors to serve on board committees; - reviewing and recommending our corporate governance guidelines and policies; - · reviewing proposed waivers of the code of conduct for directors and executive officers; - evaluating, and overseeing the process of evaluating, the performance of our board of directors and individual directors; and - assisting our board of directors on corporate governance matters.